isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-best-fire-ant-killer.markdown

 slug: /best-fire-ant-killer/
 lastmod: 2025-05-07T12:21:23+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 [Fire ants](http://entnemdept.ufl.edu/creatures/urban/ants/red_imported_fire_ant.htm)
 invade homes, cars, and yards - and their painful stings make them a serious problem.
 Using the wrong treatment can split colonies, spreading the infestation.

 The key?
-A targeted fire ant killer that eliminates the colony fast. ( *For more ant control tips, see*
+A targeted fire ant killer that eliminates the colony fast.�( *For more ant control tips, see*
 [**ant killers for yard**](https://pestpolicy.com/best-ant-killer-for-yard/) ).